Wellbeing in nature

-The mental wellbeing benefits of having green space to enjoy in our communities has been highlighted perhaps more in the past twelve months than ever before.
-Children and young people have experienced exploring nature in its truest forms with many becoming green fingered for the first time due to the Covid-19 lockdown.
+The mental wellbeing benefits of having green space to enjoy in our communities has been highlighted perhaps more in the past few years than ever before.
+Children and young people have experienced exploring nature in its truest forms, with many becoming green fingered for the first time due to the Covid-19 lockdown.
 There are many ways nature can enhance both our physical and mental health even when access to outdoor space may be limited.
 Take a look at our Wellbeing Posters for some inspiration.

 More than simply gardening – it’s a place to grow and thrive as a person.
-We are delighted that all our gardens have won various different awards too!
+We’re delighted that all our gardens have won various different awards too!

 Young people realised their ‘dream project’ to transform a completely overgrown part of their school grounds into a beautiful multi-functional garden.
 They championed, fundraised, designed, created and everything in between.
 Eikon supported them to realise this amazing project, and they continue to provide garden clubs for more young people to enjoy this special space.

 The OWL area of the garden won an award in the RHS Green Plan It Challenge in 2018.

 We need and appreciate local help and support